 Channels allow you to send and receive messages or phone calls through your account.
 You can connect as many channels to your account as you want.
-Visit our deployment page for additional information on channels.

 Available channel types include Aggregators (SMS & Voice), Android Phone (SMS), Facebook Messenger, the Nyaruka Surveyor Android apps, Telegram and Twitter.
 We're always looking to add channels, so feel free to recommend one to firstname.lastname@example.org.